JWAsl/file-organizer/readMe.md

 }
 ```

-3. Run the 'organize_files.py' script.
-You will be prompted to select a directory to organize.
+3. Run the main.py.
+You will be prompted to select a directory to organize or edit the JSON file.

 4. After selecting the directory, the script will load the extensions mappings from the JSON file and organize accordingly.
    Note: Make sure you have appropriate permissions as the script will move files into folders within the directory.

 ## Customization

 You can modify the extensions_map.JSON to add or remove entries.
-I have included some of the more common file types and some folders to put them in already.
+I have included some of the more common file types and some folders to put them in.

 # License